A proper floor for your home gym.

 Tell us the details

-Send us the room size, what training you do, and the look you are after, and we spec it to suit.
+Send us the room size, what training you do, and the finish you want, and we spec it to suit.

 Quote in writing

-One fixed price for the whole job in your inbox inside two working days.
-No mystery numbers.
+One written price for the whole job, in your inbox inside two working days.

 New floor laid